ultraleap/UnityPlugin/Packages/Tracking Preview/Locomotion/README.md

 Jump Gems are small, pinchable objects which can be used to aim a parabolic ray whilst pinched and released to teleport.
 Ultraleap recommend attaching a Jump Gem to the user's arm, for quick access.

 Jump Gems can be used in either a fixed or free mode.

-### Ray Latch Teleportation

-To get started with Ray Latch Teleportation, drag the "Ray Latch Teleport" prefab into your scene.

-Ray Latch Teleport is a teleportation method which uses a Palm Ray combined with a Conecast to latch onto the Teleport Anchor you're aiming at.
-Once latched, make a grab gesture and pull in the indicated direction - the length and direction of the pull can be configured on the Ray Latch Component.

-Ray Latch uses `IsFacingObject` to provide a small form of contextual activation - if you're facing a collider in your scene whilst using Ray Latch, it won't activate.

 ### Pinch To Teleport